learn-academy-2023-hotel/week-5-assessment-Andre-Locsin/interview-questions.md

 Your answer: A relational database is a software or program used to create, read, update and destroy the specified database.
 I am unable to answer if there are other existing databases at this time and will be getting back to you with an answer.

-Researched answer: Relational database is a program used to create,update and manage relational databases.Some of the most well known databses include MySQL, PostgreSQL, MariaDB, MicrosoftSQL, and Oracle Databse to name a few.
+Researched answer: A relational database is structured similar to a spreadsheet with its information displayed in rows and columns this database commonly uses Structured Query Language (SQL) for operations like creating, reading, updating, and deleting (CRUD) data.
+There are different kinds of databses available such us Centralized Database, Operational Database, NoSQL databases to name a few.

 3. What is an ORM?